armoniax/amax.whitepaper/amax.whitepaper-en.md

 <img src="./assets/amax_dao_process_en.png" width=800 />

-- `DAO` body deployes the smart contract which is open sourced to all participates;
+- `DAO` body deployes the smart contract which is open sourced to all participants;
 - Members of `DAO` may be recruited through a certin process and registered with the `DAO` body but the public may also be able to join the body for its management activities;
 - Members may be distriubted with voting tokens according to the governance protocol;
 - Any member within `DAO` body can make proposals for particular subjects and allocate the funds to reward those who help fulfill the objectives.
 The funds may come from the member himself or from the `DAO` treasury reserve;